This text is translated into Russian by google automatic human level neural machine.

 All external networks (51,2 million rubles) should be laid out by the same date.
 At 2020, there will be works on landscaping, gardening and other works.
 Thus, the construction of a radioactive waste storage center in the Primorye Territory needs to be completed by November 2020, and this is an accomplished and contracted fact.

 What then resent the inhabitants of Primorye?

-The nuclear industry of Russia has long-standing historical ties with Japan, a country with a developed nuclear energy industry, since the times of the USSR.
-According to Rosatom, he sells his products and services to "nine of the 10 companies that manage nuclear power plants in the country."
-In November last year, the state corporation opened Rosatom Japan’s subsidiary office in Tokyo, headed by Sergey Demin, formerly the Director General of Rosatom East Asia.
+The nuclear industry in Russia has longstanding historical ties with Japan, a country with a developed nuclear power industry, since the days of the USSR.
+According to Rosatom, it sells its goods and services to "nine out of 10 companies operating nuclear power plants in the country."
+In November last year, the state corporation opened a subsidiary office in Tokyo, Rosatom Japan, headed by Sergei Demin, formerly the general director of Rosatom East Asia.

 This suggests that Russia and Japan are only going to increase the scale of cooperation in the field of nuclear energy.
 Cooperation within the framework of the construction of an air-conditioning center and long-term storage of radioactive waste in Primorye fits well with the logic of the relationship between the two countries.
 After all, no matter how acute the territorial issues of the “controversial” Kuril Islands may be, Russia was the first to come to the aid of Japan during the aftermath of the terrible disaster at the Fukushima nuclear power plant in 2011, and continues to help develop residual radiation detection tools at Fukushima until now. since then